 Appeals may help to define the law, and protect litigants

 Family law matters, civil litigation disputes, as well as personal injury lawsuits may include errors in the trial court, or significant questions of law that may need answering.
-Not all trail lawyers have substantial experience in appellate matters.
+Not all trial lawyers have substantial experience in appellate matters.
 The trial court may include many legal arguments before trial.
 When a case goes up on appeal there is often a narrowly tailored question that needs to be answered to safeguard the interests of a litigant.
 Similarly, in complex litigation matters involving litigants from more than one state, lawsuits may take a complicated path to reach the trial court as the parties fight between state court and federal court.

 In Miller v.
 Ford Motor Company, 363 Or 105 (2018), the case took a circuitous route to get on the court docket and required appeals in federal and state court to allow the plaintiff to move forward with her case.
 The pre-trial appeal helped to define the law regarding the statute of repose (sometimes referred to as the statute of limitations) for some product liability lawsuits in Oregon.